Glossary of printing terms

 Digital printing

 A print technique used for small print runs.
-Offers a fast turnaround time.
+Offers a faster turnaround time thsn lithographic printing.

 Double spreads